-The EBP-C certificate of added qualification demonstrates expertise in EBP and denotes that the successful applicant has completed the required education component.
+The Evidence-based Practice Certificate (EBPC) demonstrates expertise in EBP and denotes that the successful applicant has completed the required education component.
 While EBP may have the most immediate impact with practitioners and clinicians, educating future healthcare professionals is an important long-term outcome.
 In an effort to improve the future of healthcare overall, the Fuld Institute for EBP is working to imbed evidence-based practice as part of every curriculum as this is how today’s students will practice as tomorrow’s professionals.

-“A certificate of added qualification in evidence-based practice demonstrates that the holder is an expert in EBP,” said Cindy Beckett, PhD, RNC-OB, LCCE, CHRC, LSS-BB, director of the evidence-based practice certificate programs in the Fuld Institute for EBP and assistant professor in the College of Nursing.
-“Each person that obtains this certificate of added qualification can lead and mentor integration of best practice changes to positively impact individual and organizational goals.”
+“A certificate in evidence-based practice demonstrates that the holder is an expert in EBP,” said Cindy Beckett, PhD, RNC-OB, LCCE, CHRC, LSS-BB, program director of the evidence-based practice certificate in the Fuld Institute for EBP and assistant professor in the College of Nursing.
+“Each person who obtains this certificate can lead and mentor integration of best practice changes to positively impact individual and organizational goals.”